andrewheiss/Net-Index/README.md

     * It's also recommended to **run the script in the background** so you can close the terminal window without killing the script.
 Either append a `&` to the command or use `screen`: `python3 netindex.py &` or `screen -dm netindex.py`.
     * The script provides detailed progress information in the log file (`netindex.log`), which you can track with `tail`: `tail -f netindex.log`, or, if running on a remote server, `ssh -t 111.111.111.111 "tail -f ~/local/netindex/netindex.log"`.
 End the tail with `ctrl+x` or don't use the `-t` flag.
     * The resuling CSV file will be ≈1 GB with millions of rows (one row for each statistic for each day for each city).
 3. Run the R script to clean and process the raw long data: `Rscript clean_data.R`.
-In just a few minutes, the scrip will genearte 8 CSVs (ranging from ≈24 KB to ≈1 GB).
+In just a few minutes, the script will generate 8 CSVs (ranging from ≈24 KB to ≈1 GB).
 4. All the generated CSVs will be in `data/*.csv`.
 If you're using a remote machine, download them to your local computer with `scp`.

 The whole process (as well as some documentation for the API) is summarized in the flowcharts below: